Lebanon asks Saudi Arabia to reconsider ban on its produce

 “We are confident that Saudi Arabia and all the Gulf countries know well that a ban on Lebanese produce will not stop drug smuggling and (that) cooperation between us will help stop these networks,” he said.

-There was concern that the ban, which took effect on Sunday, would spread to other Gulf states after the United Arab Emirates, Kuwait and Oman all issued statements in support of the Saudi decision.
+There was concern that the ban, which took effect on Sunday, would spread to other Gulf states after the United Arab Emirates, Kuwait, Bahrain and Oman all issued statements in support of the Saudi decision.

+The ban was announced after Saudi customs authorities foiled an attempt to smuggle in more than 5.3 million Captagon pills, a type of amphetamine, hidden in a pomegranate shipment from Lebanon, the kingdom’s SPA news agency said last week.

+A Lebanese source who attended Monday’s meeting at the presidential palace said the shipment was originally from neighbouring Syria and falsely labelled as Lebanese before being dispatched.
+The source said two people were detained in connection with the drug bust.

 Our Standards: The Thomson Reuters Trust Principles.